 4. Recognize Your Triggers and Maintain a Plan of Attack

 There are some triggers that you know and others that you may not even suspect until they are upon you.
-Your written, organized addiction recovery plan is the perfect place to keep all of your information together.
+Your written, organized recovery plan for addiction is the perfect place to keep all of your information together.

 For this step, start by making a list of your triggers that could put you at risk for using.
 And be specific.
 If there is a certain place, person, or activity, list it.
 Then, take it a step further and put together the list of follow-up tasks that you need to do, addressing each trigger.
 In other words, what specific steps will you take to avoid facing these triggers?